andrew/ultimate-awesome/README.md

 - [awesome-ai-engineering](https://github.com/dave-nachman/awesome-ai-engineering) - A list of resources for AI engineers.
 - [Good-Finds](https://github.com/deshabhishek007/Good-Finds) - List of Good Finds for Developer / Marketers / Blogger.
 - [Ultimate-AI-Resources](https://github.com/DhanushNehru/Ultimate-AI-Resources) - 🤖 Your Complete AI Toolkit | 500+ Resources for 2025-2026 | Trending Tools, Hands-On Guides, Interview Prep & Learning Roadmap | From Beginner to Expert.
-- [awesome-stenciljs](https://github.com/dmartinjs/awesome-stenciljs) - 🎉 A curated list of awesome things related to StencilJS.
 - [awesome-free-seo-backlinks](https://github.com/EinGuterWaran/awesome-free-seo-backlinks) - A curated list of high-quality, free SEO backlink sources, including directories, blogs, tools, and submission sites to boost domain authority, visibility, and rankings.
 - [awesome-f5](https://github.com/f5devcentral/awesome-f5) - :sparkles: An awesome list of tools that will help you with your F5 products :sparkles:.
 - [awesome-farm](https://github.com/farm-fe/awesome-farm) - A curated list of awesome things related to Farm .